Anjok07/ultimatevocalremovergui/README.md

 ### New Options:

 - "Select Saved Settings" option - Allows the user to save the current settings of the whole application.
-You can also load a saved setting or reset them to the default.
+You can also load saved settings or reset them to the default.
 - "Right-click" menu - Allows for quick access to important options.
 - "Help Hints" option - When enabled, users can hover over options to see pop-up text that describes that option.
 The right-clicking option also allows copying the "Help Hint" text.
-- Secondary Model Mode - This option is an expanded version of the "Demucs Model" option that was only available to MDX-Net.
+- Secondary Model Mode - This option is an expanded version of the "Demucs Model" option only available to MDX-Net.
 Except now, this option is available in all three AI Networks and for any stem.
 Any model can now be Secondary, and the user can choose the amount of influence it has on the final result.
 - Robust caching for ensemble mode, allowing for much faster processing times.
-- Clicking the "Input" field will pop-up a new window that allows the user to go through all of the selected audio inputs.
+- Clicking the "Input" field will pop up a new window that allows the user to go through all of the selected audio inputs.
 Within this menu, users can:
     - Remove inputs.
     - Verify inputs.
     - Create samples of selected inputs.
-- "Sample Mode" option - Allows the user to process only part of a track to sample settings or a model without running a full conversion.
+- "Sample Mode" option - Allows the user to process only part of a track to sample settings or a model without running a complete conversion.
     - The number in the parentheses is the current number of seconds the generated sample will be.
     - You can choose the number of seconds to extract from the track in the "Additional Settings" menu.